Sunday, February 15, 2009

 Look now to your siblings and know you their worth.

-This World was your nursery, now make it your home.
+This World was your cradle, now make it your home.

 The time when the time to be children is done.